gioblu/PJON/specification/PJON-protocol-specification-v0.1.md

      |_____|         |____|________|_________|_____|         |_____|
 ```

 In the first phase the bus is analyzed by transmitter reading 10 logical bits, if any logical high is detected, the channel is considered free and transmission phase starts in which the packet is entirely transmitted.
-Receiver calculates CRC and starts the response phase transmitting a single byte, `ACK` (dec 6) in case of correct reception or `NAK` (dec 21) if an error in the packet's content is detected.
-If transmitter receives no answer or NAK the packet sending has to be scheduled with a delay of `ATTEMPTS` * `ATTEMPTS` with a maximum of 250 `ATTEMPTS` to obtain data transmission quadratic backoff.
+Receiver calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (dec 6) in case of correct reception or `PJON_NAK` (dec 21) if an error in the packet's content is detected.
+If transmitter receives no answer or `PJON_NAK` the packet sending has to be scheduled with a delay of `ATTEMPTS` * `ATTEMPTS` with a maximum of 250 `ATTEMPTS` to obtain data transmission quadratic backoff.

 ###Bus
 A PJON Bus is made by a group of up to 255 devices transmitting and receiving on the same medium.
 Communication between devices occurs through packets and it is based on democracy: every device has the right to transmit on the common medium for up to (1000 / devices number) milliseconds / second.